cogna-public/streetmanager/README.md

 # Street Manager Python Client

-A Python client library for the Street Manager API, providing access to work, geojson, lookup, and party endpoints.
+A Python client library for the Street Manager API, providing access to work, geojson, lookup, party, event, and reporting endpoints.

 ## Installation